DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

   it is not intended to provide a generic LTI 1.3 implementation for PHP.
 * The implementation shall not implement any vendor specific logic to accomodate certain LTI 1.3 tools.

+## First Iteration: Basic Interface as Repository Object

+As of January '25, this plugin specification has reached a maturity that warrants a first iteration to implement the plugin.
+The first iteration won't support all targeted use-cases or ideas.
+Instead, it shall implement the LTI interface as a basic Repository Object, as described below.
+Other facilities, such as Page Editor Components, will be added later.
+The first iteration shall create a usable implementation that is up to the goals defined above.
+The use cases and moving parts that are subject to the first iteration are marked with (I1).

+For the first iteration, the Deep Linking Specification won't be considered.

 ## Use-Cases